w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 curl https://sh.rustup.rs -sSf | sh
 sudo apt install make clang pkg-config libssl-dev
 ```
-This command will fetch the latest version of Rust and install it, then execute the second command to install required software before install Polkadot.
+This command will fetch the latest version of Rust and install it, then execute the second command to install the required software before installing Polkadot.

 ```bash
 rustup update